 A fully managed service, offering "capacity on demand" for IBM Power Systems (AS400/IBM i, AIX) and Windows based applications.
 This infrastructure as a service is secure and reliable solution for enterprises.
-IBM iSeries infrastructure is provided through our venture with Joint Venture called Secure Infrastructure and Services, LLC.
-IBM iSeries servers turned up in hours instead of weeks and on demand.
-Distributed through a partnership network.
+IBM iSeries infrastructure is provided through our Joint Venture, Secure Infrastructure and Services, LLC.
+IBM Power i servers are turned up in hours instead of weeks and on demand.
+Distributed through our partnership network.